 Installation

-We’re always looking for ways to save on our home security, so we installed the system ourselves.
-And we’re glad we did.
-Cove’s devices are some of the easiest to install and don’t require any renovating skills.
-We got up and running in about 20 minutes with a handful of tools, which shows that installing a home security system is easier than you think it is.
+We’re always looking for ways to save on our home security, so we installed our system, and we’re glad we did.
+Cove’s devices are some of the easiest to install and don’t require any trade skills.
+We got our system up and running in about 20 minutes with just a handful of tools, which shows us that installing a home security system is easier than you might think.

 Pro Tip: If you plan on moving homes soon, wait until you’re in your new place to get a Vivint system.
 Otherwise, you’ll need to fork out another $129 for someone to install it again.